CenturyLinkCloud/PublicKB/README_PYTHON_APIV2_SDK.md

-# CenturyLink Cloud CLI and Python SDK
+# CenturyLink Cloud APIV2 Python SDK

-This repository contains a Python SDK and a command line CLI (based on the SDK) to interact with the ***CenturyLink Cloud*** API.
-At present this aligns most closely to [V1](https://t3n.zendesk.com/categories/20012068-API-v1-0) of the CenturyLink Cloud API though efforts are in process to merge [V2](https://t3n.zendesk.com/categories/20067994-API-v2-0-Beta-) API as it nears full release.
+This repository contains a Python SDK to interact with the ***CenturyLink Cloud*** API.
+The SDK documented at this page aligns to the to API [V2](https://t3n.zendesk.com/categories/20067994-API-v2-0-Beta-).

 ## Contents